Business names

 * In any catalog surface that renders the entity name.

-The technical name is preserved underneath — operators looking for an entity by either name can find it; analysts reading the catalog see the friendlier label.
+The technical name is preserved underneath for any entity that carries one (a manually-created entity has no separate technical name to show) — operators looking for an entity by either name can find it; analysts reading the catalog see the friendlier label.

 ## RBAC